 Are you thinking of keeping bees?

-SGBKA has normally run an annual beginners course in the New Year, comprising a series of indoor classes followed by practical sessions at the branch apiary early in the spring.
+SGBKA has normally run an annual beginners course in the New Year, comprising a series of indoor classes and/or online live Zoom , 8 theory sessions of 2 hours on a Monday evening followed by two weekend practical sessions at the branch Training Apiary early in the spring.

-This has been run by members of the SGBKA committee led by Pat Browning.
+This is being run by members of the SGBKA committee led by Pat Browning/Alan Jones.
 Places on beginners courses are normally limited to twenty participants.
-Information about future courses will be posted on the SGBKA website.
+Information about future courses can be obtained by e-mailing email@example.com Details of new course information/dates will be published on this website when details finalised with expected start date each January/February.

 - Social Member – £10